This calendar is for all Unicamp courses and all incoming exchange students. Save the dates!

 WHERE ON CAMPUS SHOULD I GO IF I NEED ASSISTANCE?

-Your enrollment process will be finished ONLY after you request your classes online on August 14th and 15th and after you submit online your visa information.
-However, if you need assistance upon your arrival or if you need any information, please go to the location described below:
+Your enrollment process will be finished ONLY after you request your classes online on August 16th and 17thand after you submit online your visa information.
+However, if you need assistance upon your arrival or if you need any information, write to described below:

-If you are taking classes in Campinas, you should come to DERI’s Office (located at the Dean’s office, ground floor – map here ).
+If you are taking classes in Campinas, you should write to DERI’s Office firstname.lastname@example.org

 If you are taking classes in Limeira at the School of Technology (FT), you should go directly to their campus (map here ), where you should look for the undergraduate office (Secretaria de Graduação).